collintime/git-hunt/README.md

 # git-hunt
-Github repository search app using hapi + react.
+Github repository search api/ui using hapi and react.

 # local dev
 This repository contains two apps with independent `package.json` files.
 Once the ui is built, the api can serve ui static files as well as respond to search requests.
+Built with node v10.9.0.

 ## ui
 `cd ui && npm install && npm run build`